drhsqlite/fossil-mirror/www/blockchain.md

 blockchain, and there is no central authority restricting the transfer of cryptocurrency from one user to another.

-A similar analogy can be made to encryption, where an algorithm is considered inherently insecure if it depends on keeping any information from an attacker other than the key.
+We can draw an analogy to encryption, where an algorithm is considered inherently insecure if it depends on keeping any information from an attacker other than the key.
 Encryption schemes that do otherwise are derided as “security through obscurity.”